 - Our gut microbiome begins to develop in very early life, and is influenced by genetics, delivery method, age, stress, illness, environment, medication use, and diet

-- There is no one ideal ‘Healthy Gut’.
+- There is no one ideal ‘healthy gut’.
 Everyone’s gut is different, and it’s important that bacteria are able to function at their best, rather than having specific types and numbers of bacteria

 - The ‘balance’ of our gut can be disrupted by several factors, and this can promote inflammation – a risk factor for physical and mental disorders